ohjeongwook/Research/Android/KernelToUser.md

 ```

 #### orderly_poweroff() bypass

+* If we can overwrite one of these pre-defined strings and then invoke its respective function, we should be able to execute an arbitrary command in user-mode, with existing code doing all the heavy lifting for us - [Exploiting BlueBorne in Linux-based IoT devices](https://go.armis.com/hubfs/ExploitingBlueBorneLinuxBasedIoTDevices.pdf) - 2017

 * Call orderly_poweroff()
    -> __orderly_poweroff -> call_usermodehelper -> char poweroff_cmd[] "/sbin/poweroff"
    * char poweroff_cmd[] is +W